open-cloud/open-cloud.github.io.old/1_user.md

 page to bring up the list of Core XOS objects.
 Select the *Change* link next to *Controller*. *[Workflow to be cleaned up.]*

+##Administering Images

+To upload an image to XOS, place the image file in /opt/xos/images.
+Note that adding a file to this directory must be done atomically, for example by uploading the file elsewhere and then using 'mv' to move the file into the directory.
+If a file is uploaded directly to /opt/xos/images, then it's possible the observer may attempt to sync the image to controllers while the upload is in progress, before the file is complete.

+Once the image has been placed in /opt/xos/images, the observer will run and automatically sync that image to all controllers.

+Even though an image has been uploaded and synced, it is still not available for use until it has been enabled in a deployment.
+See the Administering a deployment section above.

 ##Services

 OpenCloud includes a set of contributed services that are available to